-- Frameworks for advice provision incorporated within centrally funded low-carbon heating programmes, including support on energy efficiency, debt support, and income maximisation. - To maximise the number of installers and manufacturers who understand the needs of low-income, vulnerable, and energy poor households, and who are prepared to take the time to ensure these households understand and can use their heating systems properly. - Appropriate redress, both to right wrongs and provide households with confidence in the process.
+- Frameworks for advice provision incorporated within centrally funded low-carbon heating programmes, including support on energy efficiency, debt support, and income maximisation. - To maximise the number of installers and manufacturers who understand the needs of low-income, vulnerable, and energy poor households, and who are prepared to take the time to ensure these households understand and can use their heating systems properly.
+Action for Warm Homes - Appropriate redress, both to right wrongs and provide households with confidence in the process.